 38˚ North on the Utah Map

-Something good happened a while back at 38˚ north latitude in Utah.
-All five of the state’s national parks are within a sandstone’s throw of it — in fact, you could drive through them all in a single overstimulated afternoon.
+Something good happened a while back at 38˚ north latitude.
+All five of the national parks in Utah are within a sandstone’s throw of it — in fact, you could drive through them all in a single overstimulated afternoon.
 (You could, but you shouldn’t.
 That’d be like sprinting through the Louvre.)

 Over 150 million years the soft-ish stone sediments in these five spots relented in weird, beautiful ways, cutting open a color spectrum of reds, pinks, yellows, grays and whites, all dappled with green.
 It’s called the Grand Staircase, but you could think of it as a peeling painting, a dozen layers on display from Bryce to the Grand Canyon.